Publication Day: America’s Slide Towards Authoritarianism from IHRAM Press

 Nancy FlynnApostrophe Blog Archive, Publication News, Writing

 Here is my (mostly accurate) running life list of my published writing—print and online—in descending chronological order of the year of publication.
-Sadly, a number of these journals, magazines, and website are no longer publishing—the fate of so much literary these takes of screen supremacy over words.
+Sadly, a number of these journals, magazines, and websites are no longer publishing—the fate of so much literary these takes of screen supremacy over words.
 Still, gratitude to all the venues who continue to put the word out there.
 Even when the odds (and finances) are against success…

 Read more…